 His lifelong ambition was to play professional football.
-Finally the day was scheduled for him to try out before the coaches of the San Diego Chargers.
-But on the day before the try out, Dale lost both of his legs and several fingers in an explosion.
+Finally, the day was scheduled for him to try out before the coaches of the San Diego Chargers.
+But, on the day before the tryout, Dale lost both of his legs and three fingers on one hand in an explosion.

 Sixty long days after the explosion, he was discharged from the hospital.
 As he was wheeled from his room to a waiting car, he looked at the two “stubs” that were now his legs and his right hand that had only a thumb and little finger remaining.

 He could have given up in disappointment, gone on welfare, and received a lifelong disability.
 But he didn’t.

 He could have focused on everything he lost in the explosion and chosen to live a life of anger and hatred.
 But he didn’t.

 He could have become filled with resentment for those who made the team that year and were hailed as heroes.
 But he didn’t.

 Instead of giving up or becoming angry and hateful or filled with resentment, he challenged himself with the reality that “Anyone can become a quitter.
 But I’m going to become the greatest insurance salesman my company has ever seen!”
 And he did.